 So, what inspires my work?

-Amanda is grew up in Lycoming County Pennsylvania.
-In addition to her teaching degree, she earned a B.F.A. in Fine Metals from Kutztown University of Pennsylvania in 2008.
+Amanda grew up in Lycoming County Pennsylvania.
+In addition to a B.S. in Art Education, she earned a B.F.A. in Fine Metals from Kutztown University of Pennsylvania in 2008.
 She currently works and resides in the suburbs outside of Washington, DC where she enjoys spending free time with her husband Adam and two rescue kitties, Henry Aaron and Harper Lee.

 All pieces are designed and made by hand, exclusively by Amanda in her studio.